c9s/bbgo/README.md

 - OKEx: <https://www.okex.com/join/2412712?src=from:ios-share>
 - Kucoin: <https://www.kucoin.com/ucenter/signup?rcode=r3KX2D4>

-Since the exchange implementation and support are done by a small team, if you like the work they've done for you, It would be great if you can use their referral code as your support to them. :-D
+This project is maintained and supported by a small group of team.
+If you would like to support this project, please register on the exchanges using the provided links with referral codes above.

 ## Installation

 ### Install from binary

-The following script will help you set up a config file, dotenv file:
+The following script will help you set up a config file and a dotenv file:

 ```sh
 # grid trading strategy for binance exchange